 - Missing revenue

-The above listed items make billing complicated.
-Insurance companies are like constant adversaries to the positive outcome.
+The above-listed items make billing complicated.
+Insurance companies are like constant adversaries to a positive outcome.
 Audits of medical billing show that missing revenue can range from anywhere between 15% and 50%.

 To learn more, call one of the best medical billing companies in Massachusetts, Emerald Health at 855-650-9906 Today!